Infineon/mtb-example-psoc6-capsense-custom-scan/README.md

       make program TARGET=CY8CPROTO-062-4343W TOOLCHAIN=GCC_ARM
       ```

-      **Note**:  Before building the application, ensure that the *deps* folder contains the BSP file (*TARGET_xxx.lib*) corresponding to the TARGET.
+      **Note:** Before building the application, ensure that the *deps* folder contains the BSP file (*TARGET_xxx.lib*) corresponding to the `TARGET`.
 Execute the `make getlibs` command to fetch the BSP contents before building the application.

    After programming, the application starts automatically.

 3. Slide your finger over the CapSense linear slider and observe that the brightness of the LED changes based on the position of the finger.

 4. Observe the charging and discharging waveform of the sensors in an oscilloscope by probing the sensor pins before the series resistor.
-   Note that only neighboring sensors to the sensor being scanned are switched with the shield waveform, while other sensors are at ground potential (see [Oscilloscope Waveform](#oscilloscope-waveform)).
+   Note that only neighboring sensors to the sensor being scanned are switched with the shield waveform, while other sensors are at ground potential (see [Oscilloscope Waveforms](#oscilloscope-waveforms)).

 For monitoring CapSense data, CapSense parameter tuning, and SNR measurement, see [CapSense Tuner Guide](https://www.cypress.com/ModusToolboxCapSenseTuner).